cqsd/sc/README.md

 …and 4 more rows
 ```

-NB: `fish` completions need to be regenerated whenever you add/edit modules.
+`fish` completions need to be regenerated whenever you add/edit modules.

-`bash` completions _exist_, but I don't use bash, so they might break.

 ## todo
 `zsh` completions are planned. otherwise just read `./base`. it's obvious that
 _something_ needs to be done.

+### why did you do this with this brittle \_modulename\_commandname stuff instead of using dir structure to define modules and one file for each command. that would have been cleaner, and you wouldn't have to do all this stupid parsing and grepping through bash that could easily break if someone just wrote their functions a little differently than you. overall it could have been simpler and more robust if you j
+shut up